pimtel/jQuery-StepMaker-Plugin/README.md

 # jQuery Step-Maker
-A jQuery Plugin to build a step tracker
+A jQuery Plugin to build a step-tracker